-The Friends of Carisbrooke Castle Museum is a small charity, which has worked for over 60 years to support the aims and activities of the Trustees of the Museum.
-Most of our 250 members live locally.
+The Friends of Carisbrooke Castle Museum is a small charity, which has worked for nearly 70 years to support the aims and activities of the Trustees of the Museum.
+Most of our members live locally.

 What do we do?